Story 10 – Sweetie

 1 month later

-Sweety’s college entrance examinations went very well.
-She started studying at the School of Design and Art, Xiamen University of Technology, in September this year.
+Sweetie’s college entrance examinations went very well.
+She started studying at the School of Design and Art, Xiamen University of Technology, in September 2020.
 She has loved painting since she was a young girl so chose this major.

 Last updated: September 2020